DEFRA/software-development-standards/docs/processes/credential_exposure.md

 You will then follow this with a `git push -f`.

-### On master
+### On main

-If it was the last commit on master, you can get away a `git commit --amend` and a `git push -f` if you have the rights.
+If it was the last commit on main, you can get away a `git commit --amend` and a `git push -f` if you have the rights.

 Else you will need to follow a much more involved strategy.
 GitHub provide a [guide](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository).
 If you are unsure contact the development community or speak to our principal developers.